Browse the Guide:

 education, the Vietnam War, Race relations in South Africa, and social

 relations among all Episcopalians.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms86-013.

 MARSHALL, J. PAXTON.
 PAPERS, 1967-1996.
 1 cu. ft.
 Faculty member in the Department of Agricultural and Applied Economics at Virginia Tech (1967-1995).
 Collection contains papers, reports and publications on land use issues (primarily in Virginia), as well as a small amount of biographical materials.
 Finding aid available online.
 Ms.2012-074.